enisn/AutoFilterer/README.md

  # AutoFilterer

 AutoFilterer is a mini filtering & querying framework for .NET Standard.
 The project aims applying automatic filters in Open API 3.0 specifications unlike oData or graphql.
 All parameters are supported Open API 3.0 specifications and REST.
-As sumamry, this project aims to create queries without writing any of query with **IQueryable**.
+As summary, this project aims to create queries without writing any of query with **IQueryable**.
 Just prepare your filter model and apply it into your Db Entity.

 Generated queries supports Entity Framework and MongoDB.